opnbio/opn/README.md

 ### ⚙️ How It Works

-You can set up your OPN profile in two ways:

-**Option 1: Clone the Starter Template**

-1. Fork or clone the [starter template](https://github.com/opnbio/opn-template)
-2. Rename the repo to `.opn`
-3. Edit your `bio.json` to reflect your info (based on the [schema](https://github.com/opnbio/opn-docs/blob/main/schema.md))

-**Option 2: Create It Manually**

 1. Create a new public repository named `.opn`
-2. Add a `bio.json` file inside it
+2. Add a `bio.json` file inside it (you can copy it from [here](https://github.com/remvze/opn/blob/main/template/bio.json))
-3. Fill in your data according to the [schema](https://github.com/opnbio/opn-docs/blob/main/schema.md)
+3. Fill in your data according to the [schema](https://github.com/remvze/opn/blob/main/docs/schema.md)

 Then visit your profile at: